Antoni Kindler

 Antoni Kindler (born May 16, 1988) is a Canadian field hockey player, in the goalkeeper position.
 Kindler has competed internationally for Canada since 2011.
 Kindler resides in Vancouver, British Columbia.

 Career

 Kindler competed for Canada at the 2011 Pan American Games in Guadalajara.
 The team finished with the silver medal.
 In 2018, Kindler competed for Canada at the 2018 Commonwealth Games in the Gold Coast, Australia.
 The team finished in 8th.

 Olympics

-Kindler has been selected to represent Canada at the 2020 Summer Olympics.
+Kindler represented Canada at the Tokyo 2020 Summer Olympics.